2022-2023 Income Limits for Pell Grants - Do You Qualify?

 In addition to Pell grant income limits, there are other requirements to qualify for this type of aid.
 To be eligible for a Pell Grant, you must:

-- Attend a participating academic program either full time or part time as an undergraduate
+- Attend a participating academic program either full time or part-time student as an undergraduate

 - Have earned a high school diploma